 Cindy has a dual Master’s degree in Jewish Studies from the Jewish Theological Seminary and in Social Work from Columbia University.
 Prior to moving to Baltimore in 1996 she was awarded a FEREP for grad school and worked as a Campaign Associate in Connecticut at the Hartford Jewish Federation, followed by positions at the Hartford JCC in Senior Adult Programming, and as Executive Director of the Connecticut Valley Region of United Synagogue for Conservative Judaism.
 She has volunteered in a number of capacities in the community, including the University of Maryland Hillel Board, Hadassah, and Beth Israel Congregation.
 Cindy participated in the Jewish Coaching Academy and also received a training certificate from the American Society for Training and Development.

 Aviva Cohen joined the DFI as the Publicity and Social Media Strategist in February 2016.
-A Baltimore native, she has worked in the non-profit sector for almost three years.
-Aviva is currently completing her Masters in Publication Design at University of Baltimore.
+A Baltimore native, she has worked in the non-profit sector for nearly six years.
+Aviva completed her Masters in Integrated Design at University of Baltimore in 2018.

 Shirley’s work experience is in the railroad transportation industry, CSX Railroad; healthcare industry, Detroit Osteopathic Hospital and Sinai Hospital; and non-profits, the Visiting Nurse Association and the American Massage Therapist Association.
 She is a Maryland State licensed massage therapist.
 She was on the Board of the American Massage Therapy Association and chaired the Outreach Committee hosting multiple events in various locations in Maryland and Virginia.